nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Status announcements (automation, microphone, etc.).
 * Tools (library scan, track time analysis, obtaining playlist snapshots and transcripts and so on).
 * Configuration (switching broadcast profiles).
-* Ask for help (opening SPL Assistant help dialog or the online user guide).
+* Ask for help (opening SPL Assistant help document or the online user guide).
 * Until 18.12, checking for add-on updates (manually).

-For the first two categories, they can be divided further into commands which uses studio API (via statusAPI function discussed in a previous section), ones using Windows API (Columns explorer) and those relying on object navigation (multiple components are involved and is sensitive to user interface changes).
+For the first two categories, they can be divided further into commands which uses studio API (via studioAPI function discussed in a previous section), ones using Windows API (Columns explorer) and those relying on object navigation (multiple components are involved and is sensitive to user interface changes).
 We'll go through each of these categories in turn.

 #### SPL Assistant 1: status announcements